 With the framing complete, cut panels from ½-inch plywood to cover the front, back, and sides.
 Use deck screws to attach.
 Do not forget to number/describe all parts for reassembly.
 We used a scrap piece from the 3⁄4-inch plywood floor to make one side panel.
 Painting the panels green was much easier while they were still easy to reach.
 It saved time.
 Reassembling the blind above the ground also made it easier to paint.

 Finally, cut one piece of 1⁄2-inch plywood 63 inches by 72 inches for the roof.
 There is an overhang at the front and back of the roof.

 Starting with the corner boards, we reassembled the blind in the same order we built it on the ground, thanks to the marking we did on the pieces of the framing.
-Since the blind was 7 feet above the ground at the floor, it was necessary to use ladders for much of the reassembly and caution was used to prevent anyone from falling.
+Since the blind was 7 feet above the ground on the floor, it was necessary to use ladders for much of the reassembly, and caution was used to prevent anyone from falling.

 After securing the roofing deck to the top of the blind, we stapled two sheets of roofing underlayment in place.
 Next, using a circular saw with a metal cutting blade, we cut the galvanized roofing into two pieces to fit the roof.
 We then used washer-equipped roofing screws to attach the pieces.

 Utilizing 2-inch-by-6-inch-by-8-foot boards, we created an “X” brace and screwed it to the 4×4 legs for stability.
 We attached the “X” brace with one side on the inside of the 4×4 post and the other side on the outside.
 Where the lumber crossed there is a 4-inch space.
 We used scrap pieces of 4×4 to screw in the X-shaped boards at this point.